zdavatz/spreadsheet/GUIDE.md

 ```

 Now you can either iterate over all rows that contain some data.
 A call to
-Worksheet.each without argument will omit empty rows at the beginning of the
+`Worksheet.each` without arguments will omit empty rows at the beginning of the
-Worksheet:
+worksheet:

 ```ruby
 sheet1.each do |row|